godotengine/godot-docs/tutorials/assets_pipeline/importing_audio_samples.rst

 Each format has different advantages:

 - WAV files use raw data or light compression (IMA-ADPCM or QOA).
-Currently, they can be imported only in raw format, but Godot can apply compression in already imported files.
+Currently, they can only be imported in raw format, but Godot can apply compression to already imported files.
 They are lightweight to play back on the CPU (hundreds of simultaneous voices in this format are fine).
 The downside is that they take up a lot of disk space.
 - Ogg Vorbis files use a stronger compression that results in much